Key Inclusion/Exclusion Criteria2

 Occupation:

-60-year-old diagnosed with gout over 30 years ago
+Diagnosed with gout over

 Real patient.

 Managing uncontrolled gout can involve a lot of moving parts.
 Amgen By Your Side is a support program for patients prescribed KRYSTEXXA.
-Our dedicated team is your patient’s partner, committed to providing nonmedical support so they can start and continue on treatment as you prescribe.
+Our dedicated team is your patient’s partner, committed to providing nonmedical support so they can start and continue treatment as you prescribe.

 Gout Flares: An increase in gout flares is frequently observed upon initiation of anti-hyperuricemic therapy, including KRYSTEXXA.
 Gout flare prophylaxis with a non-steroidal anti-inflammatory drug (NSAID) or colchicine is recommended starting at least 1 week before initiation of KRYSTEXXA therapy and lasting at least 6 months, unless medically contraindicated or not tolerated.